quapka/sqc-project-plan/README.md

 ### Mining Protocol

 This sub-protocol is the starting point for the project and as such will be worked on from the start.
 First standard channels will be implemented and then group channels (as they seem like a logical next step).
 Extended channels will be the last to be implemented.
-This scenario makes sense, but e.g. the implementaiton of standard channels might show the need to implement parts of the code for the other channels as well (or at least prepare the ground for them).
+This scenario makes sense, but e.g. the implementation of standard channels might show the need to implement parts of the code for the other channels as well (or at least prepare the ground for them).

 ### Template Distribution Protocol

-This subprotocol implements the successor to the `getblocktemplate` functionality that is responsible for giving a next template for a future block.
-This subprotocol is probably the only part that needs to touch Bitcoin Core and most probably won't be implemented in Rust, but in C++.
+This sub-protocol implements the successor to the `getblocktemplate` functionality that is responsible for giving a next template for a future block.
+This sub-protocol is probably the only part that needs to touch Bitcoin Core and most probably won't be implemented in Rust, but in C++.

 ### Job Negotiation Protocol and Job Distribution Protocol